drreynolds/smuhpc-workshop/source/session_3.rst

    The three "x" characters in the string at the left of the line states state that the program may be executed by the owner (dreynolds), the group (math), and others (anyone on the system), respectively.
+If you recall changing the permissions of ``bash_example.sh`` and ``python_example.py``, you used ``chmod`` to set these same "x"es manually; the compiler automatically does this for you in the compilation stage.

-For those who would like additional information on learning computing languages, I'd recommend that you pursue some of the following links, and look through some of the provided code for this workshop.
+For those who would like additional information on learning computing languages, I'd recommend that you pursue some of the following links, and look through some of the provided code for this workshop (especially in some of the following sessions).
 The best ways to learn a new language are through following examples and practicing; if you'd like some programming "homework" for practice, ask me after class.
 Also, `Google <http://google.com>`_ is a great resource if you're ever in trouble when programming, since the odds are good that someone else has had the same questions as you, which have been answered on public forums.
 Just describe your question and do a web search.

 .. index::